Cadence-GitHub/Stouffville-By-laws-AI/README.md

    - Sample questions and answers are ingested using `ingest_questions.py` to enable autocomplete functionality
    - When a query is received, relevant by-laws are retrieved and passed to Gemini AI
    - If enhanced search is enabled, the system transforms the query into legal language and performs two searches
-   - Gemini generates three different responses:
+   - Users can filter bylaws by status (active or inactive) through a dropdown selection
-     - Complete response with all retrieved by-laws
+   - Gemini generates two different responses:
-     - Filtered response with only active by-laws
+     - Complete response with bylaw references (includes XML tags that are converted to HTML links)
      - Layman's terms response with simplified language and no bylaw references

 2. **Backend Core**: